-While low-cost carriers are rare, Zagreb Airport has started to welcome a growing number of inter-continental carriers with schedule flights: Korean Air from Seoul; Qatar Airways from Doha; Emirates/Flydubai from Dubai; and Air Transat and Air Canada from Canada.
+While low-cost carriers are rare, Zagreb Airport has started (before the pandemic) to welcome a growing number of inter-continental carriers with schedule flights: Korean Air from Seoul; Qatar Airways from Doha; Emirates/Flydubai from Dubai; and Air Transat and Air Canada from Canada.
 Learn more about Zagreb Airport.

 Of all the airports and destinations in Europe which have been transformed by Ryanair, Zadar must be close to the top of the list.
 The arrival of the Irish budget carrier back in 2007 opened up the former Dalmatian capital to the world.
-ANd it has never looked back.
+And it has never looked back.
 Ryanair have made public their plans to return to Zadar airport in 2021 in style, as they will connect the Dalmatian hub to 37 destinations on as many as 78 weekly flights, starting in July 2021.
 Aarhus, Bari, Bologna, Bremen, Bucharest, Budapest, Edinburgh, Gdańsk, Liverpool, Maastricht, Naples, Newcastle, Paris, Rome, Vaxjo, Warsaw, and Wroclaw will be connected to Zadar for this tourist season and probably after that.

-Zadar and their cooperation with Ryanair allow it to keep its title as a top destination in its own right.
+Zadar and their cooperation with Ryanair allow it to keep its title as a top destination.
 Lonely Planet named it in the top 10 cities in Europe, and New York Times put it on their list of 52 must-see places in 2019.
 Just as many people who fly to Zadar, however, do so for onward journeys to Split, Dubrovnik and the islands.
 All you need to know about Zadar Airport.

 With EU entry on July 1, 2013, things changed.
 An EU visa requirement for Russians killed a very lucrative business.
 Pula was forced to diversify, and diversify it has!
 Almost double the traffic of just five years ago, and with a much more diverse destination portfolio.
 All of that happened before the pandemic, and these days Pula Airport is struggling to get their schedule set for the 2021 tourist season.
 Here is how you will find Pula Airport these days.

 Three of Croatia’s nine official airports lies on islands, and that includes Rijeka Airport, which lies on Krk.

 Just 20 minutes away by car from the city, Rijeka Airport is growing in importance (and routes!).
-With Rijeka named as the European City of Culture during the first half of 2020, during the most unfortunate times.
+Rijeka held the title of the European City of Culture during the first half of 2020, during the most unfortunate times.
 All you need to know about Rijeka Airport.

 Eastern Croatia is served by Osijek, the main city in Slavonia, which lies on the Danube halfway between Zagreb and Belgrade.